dotnet/docs/docs/core/prerequisites.md

 ## Is .NET Core installed

-It is possible that the .NET Core SDK may already be installed on your OS.
-If you installed a development IDE, such as Visual Studio, Visual Studio Code, or Visual Studio for Mac, the .NET Core SDK may already be installed on your system.
+It's possible that the .NET Core SDK may already be installed on your OS.
+The .NET Core SDK might have been installed if you installed a development IDE, such as Visual Studio or Visual Studio for Mac.
 You can check what is installed by opening a terminal and running the `dotnet --list-sdks` command:

 ::: zone pivot="os-windows"